JessiYang0/Spatial-Temporal-Attention-Model/README.md

 ## Decoder
 the decoder comprises masked multi-head ProbSparse attention layer, dropout layer, add & norm layer, multi-head attention layer, dropout layer, add & norm layer, positionwise FFN layer, add & norm layer and fully connected layer in order.
 In addition, we add dropout to the embedding layer, position-wise feed-forward network layer and attention outputs in encoder and decoder.

+## Multi-head mechanism
+📍 the multi-head mechanism is used in the calculation of the ProbSparse attention.
+The Q, K, and V can map the input vector to different sub-spaces through different linear layers.

+📍 In this case, attention produces different sparse query-key pairs for each head.
+Hence, the integrated effect of several attentions at the same time may be better than that of a single attention.

 ## Multi-head ProbSparse Self-attention with Long Short-Term Memory Block
+Given an input sequence, self-attention [[1]](https://papers.nips.cc/paper_files/paper/2017/hash/3f5ee243547dee91fbd053c1c4a845aa-Abstract.html) is a mechanism that can produce a new sequence of the same length, and each output element is based on the aggregation of inputs of different positions by calculating the similarity and determining the attention weights on these inputs.

-📍 Zhou et al. [[1]](https://ojs.aaai.org/index.php/AAAI/article/view/17325) found that the probability distribution of self-attention has a potential sparsity, that is, only a few inner products contribute to the main attention.
+📍 Zhou et al. [[2]](https://ojs.aaai.org/index.php/AAAI/article/view/17325) found that the probability distribution of self-attention has a potential sparsity, that is, only a few inner products contribute to the main attention.

+📍 Therefore, they proposed ProbSparse attention Zhou et al. [[2]](https://ojs.aaai.org/index.php/AAAI/article/view/17325) to address this problem by computing a limited selection of similarity scores from a sequence rather than all possible pairs.

 📍 the use of memory and space in the self-attention mechanism would decrease.